Skip to content

 Background

-Each biennium, the State Classification Office of the State Auditor’s office reviews the job descriptions and job titles in the Position Classification Act (PCA) and the salary schedule in the General Appropriations Act (GAA).
+Each biennium, the State Classification Team of the State Auditor’s office reviews the job descriptions and job titles in the Position Classification Act (PCA) and the salary schedule in the General Appropriations Act (GAA).

 Reallocations